darkmusic/sticky-image-manager/Readme.md

 You can resize images if needed by dragging a corner or a side.
 It will maintain the aspect ratio of the image.

+### Actions menu

+- Launch: Starts the configured number of viewer windows based on the current configuration.
+- Kill: Closes all launched viewer windows.
+- Reset: Moves all currently open viewer windows to the manager window's current position on screen, preserving their sizes and content.
+Use this if a viewer appears offscreen after launch.

 ### Drag and Drop

 - You can drag an image file from your OS (Explorer/Finder/Nautilus) directly onto a viewer to load it.